ZekRock18/SAIRAS-AI/README.md

 ### Team Coordination

 The Team Agent coordinates the work of multiple specialized agents, breaking down complex tasks into subtasks and assigning them to appropriate agents.
 It then integrates their responses into a cohesive answer.

+### Automation Agent

+The Automation Agent is a powerful component that enables browser automation for complex web-based tasks.
+It leverages:

+- **Google's Gemini Model**: Uses the advanced gemini-2.0-flash-exp model for intelligent browser interaction
+- **Browser Automation**: Utilizes the browser_use framework to navigate websites, fill forms, and extract information
+- **Asynchronous Processing**: Implements asyncio for efficient task handling
+- **Configurable Parameters**: Supports customizable viewport settings and action limits

+This agent can be used independently or as part of the orchestrated system to handle tasks requiring web interaction, such as data collection, form submission, or complex web-based workflows.

+For more detailed information about the Automation Agent, see [Automation Agent Documentation](docs/automation_agent_details.md).

 ## 📊 Future Enhancements